jtills/snakesnladders/README.md

 ![](board.jpg)

 ## Usage
-"The test cases will call the method play(die1, die2) independantly of the state of the game or the player turn.
+The test cases will call the method play(die1, die2) independantly of the state of the game or the player turn.
 The variables die1 and die2 are the die thrown in a turn and are both integers between 1 and 6.

 Return Player n Wins!.
 Where n is winning player that has landed on square 100 without any remainding moves left.

 Return Game over! if a player has won and another player tries to play.

 Otherwise return Player n is on square x.
-Where n is the current player and x is the sqaure they are currently on."
+Where n is the current player and x is the sqaure they are currently on.